 “He’s definitely tongue-tied.”

-He’s definitely WHAT?!?!?
-I had already nursed a child for three years by this point, so I hope you’ll excuse my disbelief in realizing that I hadn’t noticed my son’s tongue was tied to the floor of his mouth.
+He’s definitely what!?
+I had already nursed a child into toddlerhood by this point, so I hope you’ll excuse my disbelief in realizing that I hadn’t noticed my son’s tongue was tied to the floor of his mouth.
 She was right, though, and somewhere inside I knew it.
-Unlike most babies, Micah woke more often to nurse as he grew older – by five months it was every 1-2 hours around the clock.
+Unlike most babies, hewoke more often to nurse as he grew older – by five months it was every 1-2 hours around the clock.
 His tongue-tie prevented him from fully draining my breast at a feeding, so as his nutritional needs grew he compensated by nursing more often.
 (He turned out to be lip-tied, too, which made the problem even worse)

 Why Am I Telling You This?

 Your story is most likely very different, but if you have ever had problems with low-milk supply, colic, reflux or painful nursing, read on.
 What our great-grandmothers knew – and what I discovered the hard way – is that tongue and lip ties are common and every child should be checked at birth.

 If you’re how we lost the wisdom of our great-grandmothers, it’s simple.
 Synthetic nipples are easier than breasts for tongue-tied babies to manage, so with the rise of bottle-feeding tongue-tie issues virtually disappeared.
 Now that breastfeeding is back, we need to reinfuse our culture with awareness about these condition to prevent doctors and parents from miscategorizing common tie-related complications (such as the ones below) under other diagnoses.